 located at 1, via Mons.
 P. Frenademez– 32043 Cortina d'Ampezzo

 On subscribing to our Newletter, you are asked to provide your email address.

 Purposes of Personal Data Processing.
 Why we collect your data.

 Direct Marketing activities: we utilize your email address to deliver information on our initiatives and cultural activities.
-For a communication tailored on your personal interests we ask you whether you wish to be informed on all our activities or only the ones concerning a single museum.

 Legal Basis for the Processing of your Personal Data

 Regole will require your consent before processing your personal data for direct marketing purposes.

 We do not share with nor disclose to third parties any personal data you will provide us with.